 - Overseas vehicle registration

 - Owner’s manual

-- To import a motor vehicle, the shipper must be the original owner and have owned the vehicle within the 6 months prior to import.
+- To import a motor vehicle, the owner of the goods must be the original owner and have owned the vehicle within the 6 months prior to import.

 - The TCD must be presented with the vehicle specifications for approval.

 - The owner must provide the Transport Control Department the specific details of the vehicle including: make, model, curb weight, & horsepower.

 - Veterinary health certificate

 - Import permit issued by the Bermuda Department of Environmental Protection

 - The vaccination record must show the animal has received at least two rabies vaccinations: